sharasolns/sh-frontend/docs/guide/helpers/shapi/README.md

 ### `doPost`

-Makes a POST request to the backend api
+This Will help you if you want to make a POST request to the backend api.

 ```javascript
 shApis.doPost('users/add', {
   name: 'John',